 Mental Illness doesn’t have a look.
 I believe mental health advocacy and the various forms it takes on the spectrum of engagement needs to evolve, just like everything else.
 From dealing with my own journey with mental health, educating myself from self-study and professional help, openly talking about the normality of it, and thriving with my own mental health.
 I want people to remember mental health isn’t fight club, we can talk about it… Just like any aspect of physical health.

 Every person has the right to access mental health support and I encourage you to do so, seek professional help and take medication if it’s prescribed.
 Whether you have a mental illness, intellectual disability, there is assistance in your personal and professional goals.
 You just need to find the right fit for you.

-So, I want to challenge the stigma, discrimination and prejudice that is related to mental health and use my voice and teachings to encourage change.
-Educate the community on the matter and advocating change in the behavioral system.
+So, I want to challenge the stigma, discrimination and prejudice that is related to mental health and use my voice, and teachings to encourage change.
+Educating the community on the matter, and advocating change in the behavioural system.
 With this intention, I want to assist people in getting themselves organized, assist in moving legislation and changing policy.

 All being said, through lived experience, I bring a light-hearted normality, through evidence-based practices, dedicated self-practice, continuing education and evolving innovations to mental health.